tbringloe/Bioinformatics-CrashCourse/README.md

 $multiqc . -o .
 ```

-Investigate the FASTQC reports and answer the following questions.
+Investigate the FASTQC reports (individually or using multiQC) and answer the following questions.
 1. Briefly define the variables specified stated above by consulting the [TRIMMOMATIC](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf) manual.

 2. Fill the following table: